milvus-io/milvus/README.md

 ## What is Milvus

-Milvus is an open source similarity search engine for massive feature vectors.
+Milvus is the world's fastest similarity search engine for massive feature vectors.
 Designed with heterogeneous computing architecture for the best cost efficiency.
 Searches over billion-scale vectors take only milliseconds with minimum computing resources.

 Milvus provides stable Python, Java and C++ APIs.